 Considered to be too similar to the British form of government.

-Virtually unlimited in it's ability to control all aspects of goverment.
+Virtually unlimited in its ability to control all aspects of government.

 Large states wanted more representation than smaller states based on population.